Denispro567/UnitTest/README.md

 ## Instructions to recreate unitTest in the simplest form:
 > **for bash CLI**

-*npm stands for Node Package Manager, which should be installed beforehand* *"sum.js" is a main program; similar should already be placed* *"sum.test.js" implements JEST testing framework*
+:grey_exclamation:*npm stands for Node Package Manager, which should be installed beforehand*

+:grey_exclamation:*"sum.js" is a main program; similar should already be placed*

+:grey_exclamation:*"sum.test.js" implements JEST testing framework*

 ### Steps: